juliocmrqz/cv/README.md

 # cv
-Here is my updated information
+Here is my updated information (In progress)